jpsheehan/tetris/README.md

   - [ ] endless
 - [ ] Add highscores for each mode
 - [ ] Add options for muting sounds
+- [x] Add a retry menu after finishing the game

 ### Bugs